 It is important that you don’t rush through the decision-making process, thereby ignoring any possible vulnerabilities, Umanskiy explains.
 You can saturate a building with technology, but incompetent design and integration will leave your system at risk of an ill-intentioned person manipulating or circumventing your biometric system.

-Justin Feit (firstname.lastname@example.org) is Associate Editor of BUILDINGS.
+Justin Feit was an associate editor of BUILDINGS.